kagisearch/kagi-docs/kagi/src/getting-started/setting-default.md

 6. Tap the **Other** radio button to add a search engine and do the following:
   - in the **Name** field, enter **Kagi**.
   - In the **Search string to use** field, enter **https://kagi.com/search?q=%s**
-  - Tap the confirmation button at the top right corner of the screen.
+  - Tap the confirmation button in the top right corner of the screen.

 <a name="safari"></a>
 ### Safari